🦅

 Building Codes & Permits

 Want to build a shed, add a garage, put up a fence, start a home business, or expand your property?
 The Board sets the regulations and fees.
-Over-regulation means more hoops, more cost, and longer waits on your own land.
+These rules determine how much time and money it costs to make changes on your own land.

 🚧